 Red Bluff and Hamilton City Intakes

 Predation of juvenile salmonids at the Red Bluff and Hamilton City intakes could occur if predatory fish aggregate along the screens.
-Such aggregation has been previously observed at the Hamilton City intake (Vogel 2008), which is apparently the only completed study of predation along long fish screens in the Central Valley and involved calculation of survival along the fish screen based on recapture of marked juvenile Chinook salmon released from several locations.
-Vogel’s (2008) study found that mean survival of tagged juvenile Chinook salmon at the Hamilton City intake in 2007—this being the only year of the study in which flow-control blocks at the weir at the downstream end of the fish screen were removed, to reduce predatory fish concentration—was approximately 95% along the fish screen.
-However, the percentage of tagged juvenile Chinook salmon released at the upstream end of the fish screen that were recaptured at a downstream sampling location was similar or slightly greater than for fish released at the downstream end of the fish screen, when standardized for the distance that the fish had to travel to the recapture site (Table GCID1).
+Such aggregation has been previously observed at the Hamilton City intake (Vogel 2008b).
+This represents the only completed study of predation along long fish screens in the Central Valley that involved calculation of survival along the fish screen based on recapture of marked juvenile Chinook salmon released from several locations.
+Vogel’s (2008b) study found that mean survival of tagged juvenile Chinook salmon at the Hamilton City intake in 2007—this being the only year of the study in which flow-control blocks at the weir at the downstream end of the fish screen were removed, to reduce predatory fish concentration—was approximately 95% along the fish screen.
+However, the percentage of tagged juvenile Chinook salmon released at the upstream end of the fish screen that were recaptured at a downstream sampling location was similar or slightly greater than for fish released at the downstream end of the fish screen, when standardized for the distance that the fish had to travel to the recapture site (Table 11-8).
 These data suggest that survival along the screen was at least similar to survival in the portion of the channel without the screen (i.e., screen survival was similar to baseline survival, if the latter is assumed to be represented by the channel downstream of the screen).
-However, test fish providing the estimate of survival in the channel downstream of the screen were released prior to the fish that were released at the upstream end of the fish screen, which could have confounded comparisons of relative survival between these groups if predatory fishes became partly satiated prior to the arrival of the fish released at the upstream end of the screen (thus potentially making their survival relatively higher than otherwise would have occurred) (Vogel 2008: 12).
-In addition, Vogel (2008: 20) cautioned:
+However, test fish providing the estimate of survival in the channel downstream of the screen were released prior to the fish that were released at the upstream end of the fish screen, which could have confounded comparisons of relative survival between these groups if predatory fishes became partly satiated prior to the arrival of the fish released at the upstream end of the screen (thus potentially making their survival relatively higher than otherwise would have occurred) (Vogel 2008b: 12).
+In addition, Vogel (2008b: 20) cautioned:

 …the fish mark/recapture survival experiments probably result in higher survival estimates than would be expected to occur for wild juvenile salmon migrating past the site (Vogel 2007).
 This circumstance is attributable to the fact that wild fish exhibit a more-protracted migration timing and do not migrate en masse like the simultaneous release of hundreds of marked hatchery fish for the short-term survival experiments.
 Predatory fish in the GCID oxbow channel could more readily consume greater numbers of wild fish “trickling” downstream through the oxbow as compared to an instantaneous release of hundreds of juvenile salmon that move rapidly past the site during a very short period.
 The acoustic telemetry experiments [undertaken in 2005] provided some empirical evidence of this phenomenon.
 Seasonally, large numbers of wild fish enter the oxbow inlet channel and become concentrated into a lesser amount of flow by the time the fish pass the flow-control weir because the majority of water is removed from the channel through the fish screens.
-Notably, this time period [referring to spring/summer diversions under baseline conditions] includes the early portion of endangered juvenile winter-run Chinook salmon migration.
+Notably, this period [referring to spring/summer diversions under baseline conditions] includes the early portion of endangered juvenile winter-run Chinook salmon migration.